carlesgutierrez/carlesgutierrez.github.io/_posts/code/2017-12-22-yolo2-tracker-osc.md

 ---
 layout: article
 title: Yolo2 Tracker OSC
-excerpt: "A tool for tracking persons, and implement OSC"
+excerpt: "A computer vision tool made with OF for tracking persons, and share results by OSC"
 category: code
 image:
   feature: